10clouds/10cDevops-Test/README.md

 * Remember about writing simple and clear documentation of how to run your application.

 ### *7. Kubernetes
-* Make sure that your containers can be deployed on Kubernetes Clusters.
+* Make sure that your containers can be deployed on Kubernetes Cluster.
 Minikube can be your new friend.

 ### 8. If you have any ideas and want to expand above tasks feel free to do so!